Cauchy problem for the localized wave propagation in continuous model of the one-dimensional diatomic crystal: Introduction

 \section{Introduction}

+The polyatomic lattice models are very important from the point of view of applications and fundamental studies and the investigation of such models is continuing up today \cite{Xiong, Ma, Kesav, Ferreyra}.
+The one-dimensional diatomic crystal model is a fundamental model in solid state physics \cite{brillouin_wave_1953, born_dynamical_2002, kittel_introduction_nodate, Vonsovskij, askar_lattice_1985} and it appears in very different applications, for example in the studies of wave propagation in composite materials \cite{Carta}, wave propagation in electric lines \cite{brillouin_wave_1953, vega_computer-aided_1997, Lin}.
+In the bio-physics and DNA modeling the discrete model leads to the linear acoustical equation for the in-phase oscillations and non-linear model for the optical out-phase oscillations \cite{Peyrard, Okaly}.
+The weakly non-linear diatomic lattice was also considered in \cite{porubov_nonlinear_2013}.

-The one-dimensional diatomic crystal model is a fundamental system in solid state physics, see for example \cite{brillouin_wave_1953, born_dynamical_2002, kittel_introduction_nodate, askar_lattice_1985}.
-This model consists of two types of atoms with different masses $m_1$ and $m_2$ (where $m_1 > m_2$).
+We are considering the linear diatomic model.
+It consists of two types of atoms with different masses $m_1$ and $m_2$ (where $m_1 > m_2$).
 The atoms arranged in an alternating pattern such that each atom is surrounded by atoms of the opposite type.
-In equilibrium, the atoms located in the lattice points $X_n=n d$, $n\in\mathbb{Z}$, where $d$ is the nearest-neighbor distance (related to the length of the atomic cell by $d = a/2$).
+In equilibrium, the atoms located in the lattice points with the nearest-neighbor distance $d = a/2$, where $a$ is the length of the atomic cell.

-In the presence of some disturbance in the force, the atoms oscillate about their equilibrium positions.
+In the presence of some perturbation, the atoms oscillate about their equilibrium positions.
 We denote the displacement of heavy atoms (mass $m_1$) as $u_{2k}(t)$ and light atoms (mass $m_2$) as $v_{2k+1}(t)$.
-The dynamic under nearest-neighbor interactions is governed by the coupled equations (following from the Newton's second law)
+The dynamic under nearest-neighbor interactions is governed by the coupled equations following from the Newton's second law.

+Let us present the equations of the oscillations in the dimensionless form.
+To do so, we introduce the characteristic distance of the wave propagation $L$, then we can introduce the dimensionless lattice step $h=d/L\ll 1$.
+The smallness of $h$ means that the distance of the wave propagation is much bigger than the distance between the nearest points.
+With the help of the parameter $h$, we define the lattice $x_n=nh$, $n\in\mathbb{Z}$.
+Let us introduce in addition the characteristic velocity $c$ of the waves and the characteristic time scale $T=L/c$.